firedev.com

 Initialize with Service Objects you are depending on

 Since I am not changing anything here, apart from the inner state of the object and I am getting rid of the state, I don’t need a separate method that returns the result.
-That allows me to shrink the object’s API to a single call method.
-This is an improvement.
+That allows me to shrink object’s API to single call method.
+Which is actually an improvement.
 Since now I don’t need to pass user and month separately and they can go together as parameters in a single method call.

 class User